Cloud management

-Cloud management is the management of cloud computing products and services.
+Cloud management refers to the administration and oversight of cloud computing products and services.

-Public clouds are managed by public cloud service providers, which include the public cloud environment’s servers, storage, networking and data center operations.
+Public clouds are managed by cloud service providers, which operate the underlying infrastructure such as servers, storage, networking, and data center facilities.
 Users may also opt to manage their public cloud services with a third-party cloud management tool.

 Users of public cloud services can generally select from three basic cloud provisioning categories: